Mahaboobsab/System-Design/README.md

 - **Concurrency**: Limit to 3–5 parallel downloads to avoid overload"

 **✅ Step 7: Security & Privacy**

 **You**:
 **"If files are sensitive:**

 - Use AES encryption for local storage
 - Store keys securely in Keychain
 - Respect user privacy and avoid tracking"

+**✅ Step 8: Monitoring & Analytics**

+**You**:
+-   "I’d log download events (start, complete, fail) for analytics.
+-    Use tools like Firebase or custom logging to monitor performance and errors."